Liangzhu culture: Artifacts and technology

-The inhabitants of Liangzhu sites used artifact designs of "bent knee" shaped adze handles, stone untangled adzes, art styles emphasizing the use of spirals and circles, cord-marking of pottery, pottery pedestals with cut-out decorations, baked clay spindle whorls, slate reaping knives and spear points.
+The inhabitants of Liangzhu sites used artifact designs of "bent knee" shaped adze handles, stone untangled adzes, art styles emphasizing the use of spirals and circles, cord-marking of pottery, pottery pedestals with cut-out decorations, baked clay spindle whorls, stone harvesting knives and spear points.
 Pottery was often decorated with a red slip.
 These artifacts are also common in later Neolithic Southeast Asia and the technological and economic toolkits of these societies possibly developed in the Neolithic Yangtze River area.
 Some of the Liangzhu pottery is reminiscent of the Shandong Longshan black "eggshell" style, however most differed and were a soft-fired gray with a black or red slip.
 There has also been evidence of tremolite particles being used as an ingredient for crafting some of the black "eggshell" pottery.
 It was determined that the black color of the pottery resulted from similar advancements in carburization and firing processes.
 Similarities between Liangchengzhen, the largest Dawenkou site, pottery making process and that of the Liangzhu were noted, which led researchers to believe there was communication between the two cultures.
 The Guangfulin site showed influence from more northern cultures but also had pottery practices very similar to that of the typical Liangzhu sites.

 Researchers have found that some of the axes at Liangzhu sites were crafted using diamond tools.
 The inhabitants of Liangzhu, using these tools, worked corundum into ceremonial axes.
 The axes were said to "have been polished to a mirrorlike luster".
 The techniques they used generated results that are said to be difficult to replicate even with modern technology.
 This is the earliest known use of diamond tools worldwide, thousands of years earlier than the gem is known to have been used elsewhere.
 The researchers also note that this is the only prehistoric culture known to work sapphire.